In Cinemas Now

-The Marvel mega franchise is in a strange place coming off titles like Ant-Man, Age of Ultron and The Winter Soldier.
+The Marvel mega franchise is in a strange place after titles like Ant-Man, Age of Ultron and The Winter Soldier.
 Can you make a sequel to the latter and still include elements of all the others without it falling to pieces?
-After all the tone of each isn’t exactly a great fit, it’s the challenge they’ve faced making this latest instalment.
-With the kind of future release line up they have scheduled the problem is only going to grow from what I can see; a shared world is a neat idea but holds a lot of questions for the texture of a film when Rocket Raccoon and Steve Rogers can meet.
-But with returning film makers at the helm I expected a certain sense of continuity; at least from their last effort to this.
-There are interesting conflicts to be explored and an abundance of returning characters to choose from, so they also have the issue of bloated running times and convoluted screenplays to consider.
-Have the Russo Brothers managed to pull all this together successfully, or is this a potential sign that things are coming apart at the seams perhaps like the heroes themselves?
+The tone of each isn’t exactly a great fit and that’s the challenge for this latest instalment.
+A shared world is a neat idea but holds a lot of questions for the texture of future films when Rocket Raccoon and Steve Rogers can meet.
+But with returning film makers at the helm I expected a certain amount of continuity.
+There are interesting conflicts to be explored and an abundance of returning characters to choose from.
+But there’s also the issue of bloated running times and convoluted screenplays to consider.
+Have Team Russo managed to pull it off, or is this a sign that things are coming apart at the seams like the heroes themselves?

-After saving the people of Sokovia, New York and many others, the current Avengers team has no time to rest on their laurels when they’re faced with tough questions from Secretary of State ‘Thunderbolt’ Ross (William Hurt) about civilian deaths and property damage.
-New proposals to be ratified by the United Nations will keep them in check, and they are to be assigned to whichever crisis a committee board sees fit.
-As the mandate splits the team members and feelings of guilt and dissent begin to rise, a sinister plot involving The Winter Soldier (Sebastian Stan) and his past actions rears its head, forcing the heroes to consider their ideals and take whatever action they see fit; in spite of the damage it may cause to their old alliances.
+After saving the people of Sokovia, New York and many others, the current Avengers team has no time to rest on their laurels when they’re faced with tough questions from Secretary of State Thaddeus ‘Thunderbolt’ Ross (William Hurt) about civilian deaths and property damage.
+New proposals to be ratified by the United Nations will keep them in check, and the team are to be assigned to whichever crisis a committee sees fit.
+As the mandate splits the team members and feelings of guilt and dissent begin to rise, a sinister plot involving The Winter Soldier (Sebastian Stan) and his past actions rears its head.
+The heroes are forced to consider their ideals and take whatever action they see fit; in spite of the damage it may cause to their old alliances.

-While the conspiracy thriller material of The Winter Soldier is still just about clinging on here, the main thrust of the plot involves taking responsibility for the kinds of third act destruction seen in the previous adventures, as well as blockbusters in general.
-We’ve probably all wondered who cleans up the rubble after the credits roll, and the answers to that question allow for plenty of weight and some surprisingly dark moments.
-Should governing agencies be allowed to direct Iron-Man and friends to prevent unnecessary collateral damage, or should doing the right thing speak for itself?
+While the conspiracy thriller material of The Winter Soldier is still just about clinging on here, the main thrust of the plot involves taking responsibility for the kinds of third act destruction seen in the previous adventures.
+We’ve probably all wondered who cleans up the rubble after the credits roll, and the answers to that question allow for some surprisingly dark moments.
+Should governing agencies be allowed to direct Cap and friends to prevent unnecessary collateral damage.
+Or should doing the right thing speak for itself?
 The question becomes less relevant as things develop but it’s an engaging theme, even if the inherent silliness of costumed vigilantes is ever present.
-As egos clash and heroes are divided the storyline starts to add more elements which does at times make it feel overly tangled, but most of it fits into the broader idea of personal hubris which at least allows some focus.
+As egos clash and heroes are divided the storyline starts to add more elements, which does at times make it feel overly tangled.
+However most of it fits into the broader idea of personal hubris which allows for some focus.